sohamchatterjee50/IR2/README.md

 ### **Dataset**

-The dataset can be downloaded via the following command:
+The Natural Questions dataset can be downloaded via the following command:

 ```sh
 mkdir -p "data"